MetaArivu/terraform-eks/README.md

 If you can see Welcome to NGINX on your browser - then Congrats - Your 1st IaC is working!!!

-@Copyright MetaArivu.
+(c) Copyright MetaArivu.
 Apache 2.0 License

 Authors